Uliana-S/RT/README.md

 #  Ray Tracing (for Linux)

+The program displays the image in a window:
+  * The arrow buttons switch the camera view.
+  * Button ESC closes the window and exits the program.
+  * A red cross on the window frame covers the window and exits the program cleanly.

 Each element first’s information is the type identifier (composed by one or two character(s)), followed by all specific information for each object in a strict order such as: